Debbierise001/DSA-Project-Documentation-2/README.md

 # DSA-Project-Documentation-2
 Palmora Group HR Analysis

-## Project Title: Palmora Group HR Analysis
+## Project Title: Palmora Group HR Analysis for Gender Distribution, Salary and Performance Insights

 ### Project Overview
 This project analyzes employee data to gain insights into gender distribution, performance ratings, salary structures, bonus allocation, and regional differences.
 The goal is to uncover trends that can support better HR decision-making